 Well, you know there are all sorts – pop, reggae, hip-hop, rap, rock, soul and r’n’b, grunge, garage, heavy metal and other metals and so many more genres some of us just can’t get our heads around.
 However, as with Country music (even hilly billy) folk, jazz, big band, and so on there is an interest in all of those genres some, with more of a following than others, so it follows 60s music, along with 70s and all the other decades of mainstream pop music up to the present, have their aficionados also.

 I am a devotee of the sixties, not just because of my age but very much so because I was part of the swinging 60’s as a member of a band or pop group playing residencies in top London hotels and other places, making records, whilst also appearing on national and regional TV and radio.
 Our group never had hit records but performed on occasions alongside the big groups of the day like, Gerry and the Pacemakers, the Tremeloes, the Foundations, Blue Mink and a number of others.
 I also attended recording sessions providing backing vocals alongside Elton John, Dave Dee Dozy Beaky Mick and Tich and other names I don’t presently recall.
 And of course, it goes without saying it was the era of the Beatles and the whole transformation that followed, not just in music, but everything else that `changed’ during the swinging sixties.
+Also, some of the greatest and Top Songwriters of all time rose to prominence in the 60’s.
 So the music and experiences of that decade are pretty much ingrained in me, hence the reason for highlighting all of this – mainly to support the enthusiasm that exists for the genre and the memories held by many, those songs of the sixties and seventies bring back heart-warming reminiscences when listening to our favourites being played.
 Visit headphonage.com for review of the best wireless LG headphones 2021.

 Well I’ve been following many of those 60s groups who were big during that time and some may be surprised to know, long after the handful – in some cases only one or two – hits they may have had, many of them are still working and very much in demand in the UK, USA, Australia and very especially in Northern Europe in places like Germany, Holland, Belgium and elsewhere where 60s and 70s acts are still sought-after.
 They go on Nostalgia Tours where five or six 60s acts set off on 30, 40 or 50 dates and those tour offers are also extended to acts of the 80s, 90s and even going back to 50s hit makers who now include octogenarian pop stars still willing and able to rock the stage!
 In many of these groups the line-up may only include one, perhaps two original members and in some cases no originals at all with one individual who would have joined as a replacement during the original group’s existence and he or she may have taken over the group name under some arrangement to continue touring playing the group’s hits with no original members in the line-up.